 Colorado Drivers Point System

-A lot of states use their own ” driver’s point system” that is meant to track any traffic violations and traffic offenses officially.
+Colorado uses a “driver’s point system” that is meant to track any traffic violations and traffic offenses officially.
 This includes Colorado.
-Any driver that accumulates a certain number of points in a specified period can lose their privilege of having a driver’s license.
+Any driver who accumulates a certain number of points in a specified period can lose their privilege of a driver’s license.

 Colorado Driver’s Point System – Everyone Starts At Zero